AnthonyJ0202/Facial_Type_Classification_for_Korean_Medicine/README.md

 ## How to Run
 1. Install packages "Magick" and ""image.libfacedetection_0.1.tar.gz", repos=NULL, type="source"
-2. Prepare two or more portraits of same person with clear lighting with high resolution.
+2. Prepare two or more portraits of same person with clear lighting with high resolution and plain white background.
 3. Set working directory to the image file
 4. Run